TheArc21/Credit-Risk/readme.md

 - Duration (numeric, in month)
 - Purpose(text: car, furniture/equipment, radio/TV, domestic appliances, repairs, education, business, vacation/others
 - Risk (Value target - Good or Bad Risk)

+# Libraries

+Here we are importing the libraries and the dataset.

+# Looking at the data

+- Looking for the type of data
+- Null values
+- Unique Values
+- The first rows of our dataset